How to Structure Meetings for Maximum Productivity

 Sounds straight forward, right?

-Bringing Order to Chaos
+Bringing Order to Chaos, What’s your meeting about?

-This might seem cynical, but it is often the case, and one way to resolve it is by identifying ways to clearly communicate at the top levels and cascade information and work packages clearly and concisely.
+This might seem cynical, but it is often the case, and one way to resolve it is by identifying ways to clearly communicate at the top levels of decision making and cascade information and work packages clearly and concisely.
 One of these is to hold a structured meeting, and that’s what we’re talking about here.

 Having a Chair (or Senior Nominee/Decision maker)